-This allows you to select which columns you want displayed.
-This can be particularly helpful when you have dozens of columns and want to focus on two or three at a time.
+Column Cleanup: The Column Cleanup Transform lets you select which columns you want displayed and change the order of them as well.
+This can be particularly helpful when you have dozens of columns and want to narrow down your data to a specific few.

-The Tag transform allows you to create custom groupings categories which you can then apply to your data.
+Tag: The Tag Transform lets you create custom grouping categories which you can then apply to your data.
 It will create a new column with the tagged names you've created based on the criteria you select.

-Sometimes the data comes in formatted in a way that Grow won't recognize, which can then make it hard to use with other date-based transforms or chart formatting options.
+Format as Date: The Format as Date transform helps in cases where a date column comes into Grow formatted in a way that isn’t recognized.
+This can make it hard to use other date-based Transforms or chart formatting options.
 With this transform, you can help Grow recognize the parts of the incoming date format so it can reformat it into a standard YYYY-MM-DD format.